 Key Takeaway: PaaS is great if you need more flexibility without having to manage the full technical setup.
 It’s a sweet spot for businesses with some technical expertise that want to build custom features but don’t want to handle server maintenance.

-Lesson 3: Open Source provides freedom but comes with responsibilities.
+Lesson 3: Open Source provides freedom but comes with responsibilities

 In our experience, open-source platforms like WooCommerce and Magento Open Source work well for businesses that need complete control over their store’s functionality and data.
 These platforms are like blank canvases, you can make them do whatever you want, but you’ll need the right team to maintain them.